 Celery is a challenging plant for home gardeners and small farmers to grow.
 Since this plant is so picky about its growing conditions, people who make the attempt can end up putting a lot of time into keeping it happy.
 That’s why it’s heartbreaking when your celery gets infected with a plant disease.
 Read on for information on one celery disease you may encounter.

 What is Stalk Rot in Celery?

 Rotting stalks in celery are often a sign of infection with the fungus Rhizoctonia solani.
 Stalk rot, also called crater rot or basal stalk rot, develops most frequently when the weather is warm and wet.
 The same soil-borne fungus also causes damping off in seedlings of celery and other garden vegetables.

 Stalk rot typically begins near the base of the outer leaf petioles (stalks) after the fungus invades through wounds or open stomata (pores).
-Reddish-brown spots appear, then later enlarge and become cratered.
+Reddish brown spots appear, then later enlarge and become cratered.
 The infection may progress toward the inner stalks and eventually destroy multiple stalks or the entire base of the plant.